up1/soa_group3/user-service/silk/test/test_users.md

 ## `GET users?page=2&item_per_page=5`

-Perform a find all users information with default parameters.
+Perform a find all users information at page 2 and 5 item per page

 ===